AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

 ### Exercise

-Set up local repository of the theme:
+Set up a local repository of the theme:

 1. Open the Command Prompt or shell with administrator rights:

     ![](/help/assets/screenshot2028115829.png){width="50%" align="left"}

 1. On the Command Prompt, use the following command to navigate to `c:\git` folder.

     ```Shell